manueldevillena/tariff_simulator/README.md

 # tariff_simulator
-Simulator of tariffs evolution for different regulatory settings
+Simulator of tariff evolution for different regulatory settings.